What is Relative Humidity?

 The rate of corrosion in electronics and electronic components is increased dramatically when exposed to high relative humidity conditions.
 As the %RH approaches the 90-100% level the equivalent of many months of corrosion (at a lower %RH condition) can occur in a short period of time.
 Conversely, electricity can cause anomalies and failures in electronics and electronic components under extremely dry conditions.
 Constantly fluctuating RH takes the worst of “too wet” and “too dry” conditions and multiplies them, adding its own adverse effects.

-Ordinary desiccants and dehumidifiers won’t solve these problems
+Ordinary desiccants & dehumidifiers won’t solve these problems.

 The goal of ordinary desiccants, such as silica gel, is to bring the relative humidity level to 0% or, in effect, a “too dry” condition.
 This is not a good solution since an extremely dry environment can be as destructive as an extremely wet or damp environment.

 Additionally, ordinary desiccants have a very small capacity to absorb moisture (water vapor), even when exposed to very high humidity levels.
 Therefore, they are fully expended, or saturated, well before accomplishing their task.
 The result is that ordinary desiccants typically reduce the RH level to some low value temporarily and then expend their small capacity – and stop working!
 After they are spent the RH bounces back to its original level and begins again to fluctuate.
 The desiccant then needs to be replaced or regenerated.